 ESG and the US

-Wood’s Ann Rosenberg kicked her presentation off by acknowledging all of the acceleration in the U.S. toward sustainability principles and net zero goals.
+Wood's Ann Rosenberg kicked her presentation off by acknowledging all of the acceleration in the U.S. toward sustainability principles and net-zero goals.
 From the rejoining of the Paris accord to the widespread attention on climate and COP26, the U.S. has certainly been making some bold strides toward sustainable solutions.
-Ann spoke of how awareness of ESG reporting has been building across organizations; however now, it’s time to take that awareness and use it to drive some meaningful action.
-She also spoke of the importance in creating a roadmap to meet carbon commitments.
-You can access Ann’s slides here.
+Ann spoke of how awareness of ESG reporting has been building across organizations; however, now, it's time to take that awareness and use it to drive some meaningful action.
+She also spoke of the importance of creating a roadmap to meet carbon commitments.
+You can access Ann's slides here.